Holiday Packing List

 Unfortunately, many “heat-producing” electronics, such as hair-dryers or hair straighteners/curly irons are not dual voltage, so make sure that you buy one that you can use for travel.
 Converters are not designed for “continuous duty” and should only be used for short periods of time.

 One of my favorite items to take to Europe is an unlocked cellphone.
-We didn’t have data access on our first trip to Europe and it made everything so much harder: connecting with our Airbnb host, finding the right roads after we got lost while driving, the list goes on.
+We didn’t have data access on our first trip to Europe and it made everything so much harder: connecting with our vacation rental host, finding the right roads after we got lost while driving, the list goes on.

 However, if you bring along an unlocked cellphone, you can grab a SIM card from any vendor and be instantly connected or you can even buy your SIM card before you leave for Europe.
 It makes travel so much easier and really helped us on our trip to Greece!